 Why are there so many complaints about the 4 official Scrum meetings and one activity (Product Backlog Refinement) that constitute 20% of the team’s capacity?
-There are several reasons and most of them are about improper use of Scrum.
+There are several common causes of this and most of them are about improper use of Scrum.

 #1 – Still Doing All the Other Meetings PLUS the Scrum Meetings

-Many people that adopt Scrum keep all their existing meetings, which is a huge mistake.
-The Scrum Framework provides focus.
-In most cases, every other meeting that teams attended before Scrum are no longer essential and can be replaced with the Scrum Meetings.
+Many people that adopt Scrum keep all their existing (Traditional) meetings, which is a huge mistake.
+The Scrum Framework provides focus and helps teams get stuff done.
+In most cases, those other meetings that teams attended before Scrum are no longer essential and can be replaced with the Scrum Meetings.

 Similar to the previous item, some organizations want to use hybrid agile approaches.
-[Read why I think Hybrid Agile approaches are a terrible idea here.]
-By hybrid agile, what they really mean is that they’ve bolted Scrum Meetings on to their existing waterfall process.
+[Read why I think Hybrid Agile approaches are a bad idea here.]
+By hybrid agile, what they really mean is that they’ve bolted Scrum on to their existing waterfall process.

+The resulting Frankenstein mix is worse than either pure Scrum or pure waterfall.
 In an attempt to be agile, they layered scrum meetings on top of an already process and document-heavy methodology.
-That did not make it agile, BTW.
-If you see teams having a one-hour daily standup meeting, they are probably using “hybrid agile”.
+That does not make it agile, BTW.
+If you see teams having a one-hour daily standup meeting, or tossing around the term “scrum of scrums”, they are probably using “hybrid agile”.

 #3 – But I am On Multiple Scrum Teams

-And that is what they tell me.
-They don’t have time to do any work, so they go to meetings to talk about all the tasks that they are not doing, because they are always in meetings.
+And that is exactly what my training participants tell me.
+They don’t have time to do any work, so they go to the meetings to provide a status of all the tasks that they are not doing, because they are always in meetings.
 Can we stop this madness?